QIXIN-LIN/macs30123-final-project/README.md

 - `2&3_local_setup.ipynb`: Jupyter notebook for setting up the EMR cluster.
 - `2&3_main.ipynb`: Main notebook to run on the AWS EMR Spark cluster for LDA analysis and job recommendation system.
-- Files existing in S3: Data files stored in S3, which are read directly in the main notebook.
+- `ner_skills_sample.parquet & stopwords`: Data files used in the main notebook, also stored in S3 bucket.

 #### Instructions